undless/gatling.io-doc/content/reference/install/cloud/private-locations/gcp/installation/index.md

 ## Your Control Plane is up and running!

-After a short time, you should see your Control Plane get the "up" status in Gatling Enterprise Cloud.
+After a short time, you should see your Control Plane get the "up" status in Gatling Enterprise.

-{{< img src="gcp-control-plane-status.png" alt="Checking out the Control Plane's status in Gatling Enterprise Cloud" >}}
+{{< img src="gcp-control-plane-status.png" alt="Checking out the Control Plane's status in Gatling Enterprise" >}}

 You can now configure a simulation to run on one or more of this Control Plane's locations!